-We are proud to announce the launch of the Heman Sweatt Center for Black Males formerly known as the African American Male Research Initiative (AAMRI).
-The center is an innovative academic community consisting of professors, administrators, graduate, and undergraduate students committed to contributing to your academic success and acclimation to the University of Texas at Austin.
-As a part of this program, you will have access to an interconnected array of programs and services.
+The Heman Sweatt Center for Black Males (formerly known as the African American Male Research Initiative AAMRI), is an innovative academic community consisting of professors, administrators, graduate, and undergraduate students committed to contributing to the academic success and acclimation of Black males to the University of Texas at Austin.
+As part of this program, students will have access to an interconnected array of programs and services.

 Sweatt Center students are able to combine the best features of the university (world-class faculty, first-rate research facilities, competitive athletics) with the kind of small community that you would find at highly-competitive private colleges.
 Students within the Sweatt Center are able to take advantage of the following:

 - Collegiate Black Male Retreat (connect with collegiate Black males from across the country)

 - Power Hours (weekly empowerment meetings with FREE FOOD)

 - Free academic tutoring in popular courses (science, math, writing, psychology, etc.)